Dette Escudero: Early life and education

 Marie Bernadette Guevara Escudero was born on May 7, 1978, to Sorsoganon politicians Salvador and Evelina Escudero.
-She has two siblings, including older brother Francis (Chiz), who was the president of the Senate of the Philippines from 2024 to 2025.
+She has two siblings, including older brother Francis (Chiz), who is an incumbent senator and a former president of the Senate of the Philippines from 2024 to 2025.
 Her nephew, Mart, is an actor and media personality.

 Escudero graduated from the University of the East with a degree in business administration.

 Elections

 2022

 Escudero entered politics following her mother's retirement from elective office.
 Running under the Nationalist People's Coalition (NPC) party, she contested the 2022 elections for the House of Representatives in Sorsogon's 1st congressional district.
 She won the seat, effectively succeeding her mother, Evelina Escudero, as district representative.

 2025

 By October 2024, Escudero had announced her intention to seek reelection in the 2025 general elections.
 Her older brother, Senate President Francis Escudero, publicly endorsed her candidacy for a second term.
 The younger Escudero ran and won unopposed.
 She vowed to continue her projects in the first district, including infrastructure improvements, educational scholarships, health services, and support for farmers and fisherfolk.